zxc916684603/ecs/intl.en-US/API Reference/Networks/DescribeClassicLinkInstances.md

 When you call this interface, consider the following:

--   This interface is only applicable to the classic network-connected instances.
+-   Only applicable to the classic network-connected instances.

 -   You can query at most 100 instances each time.